sisby-folk/tinkerers-quilt/README.md

 ## Questing System
 ***"It's like FTB Academy for Vanilla!"*** - Us, just now

-TQuilt's quests help guide old and new players through the core progression of minecraft, and explore all the way out the far reaches of what it has to offer.
+TQuilt's quests guide new and returning players through the core progression of minecraft, and explore its main gameplay opportunities.

 ### The Basics

 <img width="425" height="260" src="https://user-images.githubusercontent.com/55819817/174097642-a5949541-b8e6-419b-bbfe-b3e4ecf90be8.png"><img width="325" height="260" src="https://user-images.githubusercontent.com/55819817/174098114-c5630f29-efaa-4473-9eb4-e53c4325f002.png">

-Core game progression - get unfamiliar players on track, keep goals visible, and engage directly through tasks and rewards.
+*The Basics* Covers game progression - it helps to get unfamiliar players on track while keeping goals visible and tasks tangible.

 ### Godseeking
-Explore all parts of the game and many special interests - categorised by **Homesteading**, **Self-Defense**, and **Exploration**.
+Explore all the main mechanics and content of the game - categorised by **Homesteading**, **Self-Defense**, and **Exploration**.
 Do you want to...
  - ⚔️ Know every weapon and kill every enemy?
  - 🏠 Make bases in many environments?